MrSuhar/Atomic-Desert/README.md

 ----LICENSES-----

-All used files are either creathed by us or published under Creative Commons license.
+All used files are either created by us or published under Creative Commons license.

-Used Desert Wind Stereo form KasDonatov found under link: https://freesound.org/people/KasDonatov/sounds/402710/
+Used Desert Wind Stereo mady by KasDonatov found under link: https://freesound.org/people/KasDonatov/sounds/402710/